Microwave Digestion and Trace Metals Analysis of Cannabis & Hemp Products

-Since 1970, marijuana has been designated a Schedule 1 drug under the Controlled Substances Act, making it nearly impossible for academic labs to perform cannabis research.
-However, medicinal use of cannabis is now legal in Canada, 29 US states, the Czech Republic and Israel.
-With the law under review, the UK is currently licensing cannabis oil on a case-by-case basis, with the first license granted in June 2018.
-All of this interest in medical cannabis has highlighted the need for good analysis methodology in this relatively young market.
+In 1970, marijuana was designated a Schedule 1 drug, under the Controlled Substances Act, making it nearly impossible for laboratories to perform cannabis research.
+However, medicinal use of cannabis is now legal in Canada and 35 US states.
+With the passage of the Farm Bill in 2018, it is now federally legal to grow and process hemp in all 50 states.
+All of this interest in medical cannabis and Cannabidiol (CBD) has highlighted the need for good analysis methodology in this relatively young market.
 Cannabis analysis is still developing standardized protocols, requirements, and acceptable testing practices.
-Typical testing requirements for cannabis and its products include heavy metal analysis, pesticide residue, and the potency of active ingredients such as tetrahydrocannabinol (THC).
+Typical testing requirements for cannabis and its products include heavy metals analysis, pesticide residue, and the potency of active ingredients such as tetrahydrocannabinol (THC).
 The terpene content of cannabis is also important.
 Terpenes have been shown to have beneficial uses for treatment of conditions ranging from cancer and inflammation to anxiety and sleeplessness.
-It is believed that the combination of terpenes and cannabinoids in cannabis produce a synergistic effect with regards to medical benefits.
+It is believed that the combination of terpenes and cannabinoids in cannabis produces a synergistic effect with regards to medical benefits.

 To learn more about CEM's solutions for cannabis testing click here.